Sharp increase in US Navy transits to counter China under Trump | ExBulletin

 Sharp increase in US Navy transits to counter China under Trump

-WASHINGTON (AP) US Navy activity in its campaign to challenge China’s efforts to restrict transit through the South China Sea and the Taiwan Strait has increased sharply over the past two years.
+WASHINGTON The activity of the US Navy in its campaign to challenge China’s efforts to restrict transit through the South China Sea and the Taiwan Strait has increased sharply over the past two years.

 According to US Navy data, warships maneuvered near man-made islands claimed and developed by China 10 times in 2019 and 10 times last year, at least double the annual number dating back to 2014.
 And them Navy ships have crossed the Taiwan Strait 13 times. in 2020, the highest number of transits for at least 14 years.